TheOdinProject/curriculum/ruby/automated_testing/test_driven_development.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 Read ["TDD is Dead.
 Long Live Testing"](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) by DHH for an anti-TDD viewpoint

-### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-- What does it mean for code to be test **driven**?
-- List four different advantages of TDD.
-- What is the 3 part development cycle used for TDD?
-- How much code should be written when going from the `red` state to the `green` state of the red-green-refactor cycle?